runtimeverification/haskell-backend/docs/2024-10-18-booster-description.md

 ### [Iterating Rules](#rewriting-many-steps)

-Successful rule application does not trigger pattern-wide simplification, i.e. very far and make many steps without simplifying the pattern even ones.
+Successful rule application does not trigger pattern-wide simplification, i.e. rewriting can proceed very far and make many steps without simplifying the pattern even once.
 We do need to perform a pattern-wide simplification if we hit any of the rule application abort conditions of the [single rule application algorithm](#rewriting-apply-single-rule).
 That allows us to leverage function and simplification equations to possibly simplify away the cause of the abort.
 See the [simplifier](#equations) section for details on how simplification and function evaluation is performed.